svinkapeppa/Sirius_2018/Seminars/README.md

 2. [Baseline.ipynb](Baseline.ipynb) - notebook which shows students how to solve competition.

+We've encounetered some problems, so I have to introduce PyTorch to my students.

+1. [PCR.ipynb](PCR.ipynb) - PyTorch example of the Main Net (Creation and Fit).

+2. [PCR_2.ipynb](PCR_2.ipynb) - PyTorch example of the Main Net (Load and Eval).

+3. [MainNet](MainNet) - weights of the model.

+I also take a small part in the development of the classificator:

+1. [lsb.ipynb](lsb.ipynb) - my variant of the *lsb stages of growth* classification.

 ## Acknowledgements

 I would like to thank all teachers of DLSchool and especially [Ilya Zakharkin](https://github.com/izaharkin) and [Nadezhda Zueva](https://github.com/nestyme).
 I also would like to thank [Roman Soletskyi](https://github.com/romasoletskyi) for his excellent course on NN.